mrhanting/imperialgmod/README.md

 * Added reason to !warn system.
 Usage: !warn 'player name' RDM
 * Set sbox_maxtextscreens from 1 to 3
 * Fixed exploit with players dropping weapons and inventorying them
+* Changed website software from MyBB to phpBB
+* Added new style for website
+* Rule updates for basing and job-specific

 ### January 22nd, 2016
 * Added PermaProps for admins